 For the Salad

 - 5 ounces baby kale

 - ¼ cup sunflower seeds roasted

-To make the salad: Toss together the baby kale, strawberries, and endives in a large bowl.
+- Make the salad: Toss together the baby kale, strawberries, and endives in a large bowl.
 Drizzle on the dressing and top with the roasted sunflower seeds.

 More kale salad recipes you might enjoy include:

 - Holiday Kale Salad with Maple Mustard Dressing